 3. Too Many Pumpkins: A woman has a dilemma about growing pumpkins at her home

-YouTube is great when you are unable to get your hands on a book!
+Tip: YouTube has many videos of children's books being read aloud, which is helpful when you are unable to get your hands on a book!

 Fall Themes

-I typically use themes for some of my older clients (e.g. late elementary and middle school) but they can be used for younger clients as well.
+I typically use themes for some of my older clients (e.g., late elementary and middle school), but they can be used for younger clients as well.
 I find great articles on Readworks and often look for accompanying videos on YouTube.
-After we read an article or watch a video, I encourage my clients to draw a picture or create something (with play dough or Legos) related to what they learned.
+After we read an article or watch a video, I encourage my clients to draw a picture or create something (using play dough or blocks) related to what they learned.
 It's always interesting to see what they make!

 1. Harvests around the world